 Getting Real About Results

 Of course, that is a projection based on some educated guesswork and the feedback from event attendees.
 But if you keep asking the same questions, and evaluating every event by the same formula, you’re going to begin to recognize trends.
 And those trends will inform your strategy and empower you to improve your event ROI in multiple ways.
+You may be thinking, “how am I supposed to give this new ROI number to my management team when half the numbers are estimate?”
+That’s a fantastic and very valid question.
+In reality, I would recommend you either ask your management team to provide those numbers or you at least agree on them ahead of time.
+Otherwise, the ROI number that is generated will be less related to financial and will be used in a more directional nature to help you make better decision about which events to attend and which events you can skip next year.
 Not to be a tease, but that’s really a whole ‘nother article and we’ll get to that in our next post.

 Here’s a hint, though.
 Increasing ROI is always about understanding how numbers relate to each other and what that relationship suggests is happening out there in the wild.
 In this post about tracking trends by using Event and Activity Types, we broke down some of the business intelligence that’s built into okapi to help you use your data to make better decisions.

 So about that second ROI formula.
 In addition to projecting your okapi ROI™ and tracking trends, you can collect data that will help you compute your actual ROI as well.
 If you’re in a B2B environment where you are able to collect an email address during your event or sample opportunity you can import that data into your CRM and track each opportunity to its conclusion.
 In that case your actual ROI is pretty obvious.
 With okapi we can match the creation of a lead from a specific event back to the value of each closed opportunity thereby giving you an actual ROI that can sit next to your okapi ROI™.